u-blox/ubxlib/port/platform/common/automation/README.md

 # CodeChecker
 [CodeChecker](https://github.com/Ericsson/codechecker) is a frame work for static code analysis using [Clang Static Analyzer](https://clang-analyzer.llvm.org/).
 We currently support running CodeChecker for STM32Cube and nRFConnect platforms.

-In `DATABASE.md` the CodeChecker is run by adding `CodeChecker:` prefix to the `Platform` field.
+In `DATABASE.md` the CodeChecker is run by adding a `CodeChecker:` prefix to the `Platform` field.
 All defines and configurations will be regarded exactly like building a firmware for the specific platform.

 If you are running CodeChecker locally you need to `pip3 install codechecker` and, on Windows, install at least [LLVM version 14](https://github.com/llvm/llvm-project/releases/tag/llvmorg-14.0.0), adding the `bin` directory to your path.